Home

 Smyrna

-Best for: Manufacturing employees, history buffs, family living
+Best for: Manufacturing employees, families, stable employment base

 Key Features: Nissan manufacturing plant, Sam Davis Home, stable employment